Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

 Mary Stone, Garden Dilemmas, Ask Mary Stone,Gardening tips, Garden Blogs, Stone Associates Landscape Design, Garden Blog,Northern New Jersey Landscape Designer, NJ Garden Coach and Speaker,Fig Pig, Overwintering Fig Trees, Fig trees in NJ

-Greetings from Cape May located at the very tip of New Jersey.
-It’s a joy to walk the streets of the Victorian architecture which has attracted vacationers since the mid-18th century designating Cape May as the country’s oldest seaside resort.
-Glorious gardens abound.
-I even spied monarch butterflies indicating a healthy habitat.
-Sadly, they’re rare to see in our neck of the woods.
+Hello, fellow lovers of all things green.
+It’s a joy to walk the streets of Victorian architecture in Cape May, located at the very tip of New Jersey.
+It has attracted vacationers since the mid-18th century, designating Cape May as the country’s oldest seaside resort.
+Glorious gardens and monarch butterflies abound, indicating a healthy habitat.

 Mary Stone, Garden Dilemmas, Ask Mary Stone,Gardening tips, Garden Blogs, Stone Associates Landscape Design, Garden Blog,Northern New Jersey Landscape Designer, NJ Garden Coach and Speaker,Fig Pig, Overwintering Fig Trees, Fig trees in NJ

-A heck of a big fig to wrap!
+A heck of a giant fig to wrap!

 Mary Stone, owner of Stone Associates Landscape Design & Consulting.
 As a Landscape Designer, I am grateful for the joy of helping others beautify their surroundings which often leads to sharing encouragement and life experiences.
 These relationships inspired my weekly column published in THE PRESS, 'Garden Dilemmas?
 Ask Mary', began in 2012.
 I dream of growing the evolving community of readers into an interactive forum to share encouragement and support in Garden and Personal Recoveries - seeking nature’s inspirations, stimulating growth, weeding undesirables, embracing the unexpected.
 Thank you for visiting!
 Mary